josh-thurston/easyELK/README.md

 ## Prerequisites

-- System must be Debian-based / Ubuntu
+- System must be Debian-based / Ubuntu.
+Not ARM architecture
-- Other OS flavors like RedHat , Centos, OpenSuSE require rpms and those are not supported with this script
+- Other OS flavors like RedHat, Centos, OpenSuSE require rpms and those are not supported with this script
 - Recommend you have a static IP set for your system.
 - Must be able to elevate to root